RaimundSchramm/mentor/error_encyclopedia.md

 Solution
 - currently assuming gemset is not loaded this way, so explicitly loading it rvm gemset use name_of_gemset seems to work

+HINTS:

+recent rvm message , maybe related

+Warning!
+PATH is not properly set up, '/home/mund/.rvm/gems/ruby-2.1.5/bin' is not at first place,
+         usually this is caused by shell initialization files - check them for 'PATH=...' entries, it might also help to re-add RVM to your dotfiles: 'rvm get stable --auto-dotfiles', to fix temporarily in this shell session run: 'rvm use ruby-2.1.5'.